 The Envirothon® is a multi-level program consisting of in-class curriculum with hands-on outdoor field experiences, where students can learn natural resource management techniques from natural resource professionals.
 At all levels of competition, the Envirothon program encourages students to think critically and creatively about the natural world and their place in it.

-Working in partnership with conservation agencies, organizations and educational institutions, Envirothon programs are organized and conducted across the United States, Canada and China each year.
-These state/provincial/partner nation programs are the first level of the broader NCF-Envirothon experience.
+Working in partnership with conservation agencies, organizations, and educational institutions, Envirothon programs are organized and conducted across the United States, Canada, China, and Singapore each year.
+These state, provincial, and partner nation programs are the first level of the broader NCF-Envirothon experience.

 National Conservation Foundation

 NCF-Envirothon is a program of the National Conservation Foundation (NCF), a 501(c)3 organization that works to develop the next generation of conservation leaders.
 The NCF-Envirothon Operating Committee is appointed by the NCF to provide support, guidance, expertise, and more on the direction of the NCF-Envirothon program and competition.

 The mission of NCF is to educate and prepare conservation leaders for the sustainability and regeneration of our natural resources.
 NCF cultivates, educates, and inspires conservation leaders of all ages.

 Learn more on the National Conservation Foundation website.